kredati/cin3008w19/syllabus.md

 ## Course technology
 * **Course website:** https://github.com/kredati/cin3008w19/.
 This website (👋) contains all open (not-access controlled) material: Scott's notes, this syllabus, course documents regarding process, questions, and discussion, etc.
-* **Slack team:** In place of Canvas, we will use Slack as our main communication and collaboration tool.
+* **Slack team:** https://70s-screens.slack.com/.
+In place of Canvas, we will use Slack as our main communication and collaboration tool.
 Any access-controlled material will live on Slack (readings, anything student-produced).
 We will sign up for accounts during our first meeting (or in advance of it).
-(Stay tuned.)
 * **Canvas:** We will mostly not use Canvas.

 ## Course materials